top of page

 How to Store Firewood Outside in Winter

-This article provides tips and methods for outdoor firewood storage, suggests locations to store your firewood, discusses challenges to burning damp wood, and essential tools and techniques to make the process easier and more effective for a successful wood-burning season.
+This article shares tips and methods for outdoor firewood storage, suggests ideal firewood spots, highlights the challenges of burning damp wood, and recommends essential tools and techniques for a successful wood-burning season.

 Greenwood and Dried Firewood: Spotting the Differences